Sochilt/scRNA-Population-Analysis/README.md

 The code is based around Seurat with addtional computational analysis for deeper insights.
 File used for tertiary scRNA analysis is a filtered feature_bc_matrix file ('bc' stands for barcode).
 This file is a sparse counts matrix file of gene expression data of a subset of barcodes identified as corresponding to actual cells.
 This is the file that stores gene expression counts based on UMIs (unique molecular identifiers).
+Go to https://satijalab.org/seurat/articles/pbmc3k_tutorial.html for the preliminary QC, pre-procossing and clustering code/information. scType for automated annotation of the clusters found below is offered by IanevskiAleksandr lab at https://github.com/IanevskiAleksandr/sc-type
 ```r
 # Call in necessary libraries that provide pre-written, reusable functions and tools to do job.
 library(dplyr)